the-frey/the-frey.github.com/_posts/2016-07-29-more-sane-liberator-resources-with-multiple-content-types.md

 ---
 {% include JB/setup %}

-TL;DR - **Liberator resources are constructed from hashmaps, so an alternative to using `defresource` macros is to assemble your resources by merging composable hashmaps together at the latest possible moment.
+TL;DR - **Liberator resources are constructed from hashmaps, so an alternative to using `defresource` macros is to assemble your resources by merging composable hashmaps together at the last possible moment.
 This also makes testing easier to reason about.**

 Okay, so recently I've been working with [Liberator](https://clojure-liberator.github.io/liberator) (in the context of Luminus's default structure) to handle HTTP and content negotiation for the application.
 There's a couple of patterns for creating resources - `resource` and the `defresource` macro, and I'm going to step through some examples from the docs while showing the pattern that has ended up working best for us so far.